Master PRESS PROFILE 13

 Share socially

 ‘This comes down to a number of different factors,’ he explains, ‘but notably, now, our commute time is absorbed into our productivity time, and although we are encourage our teams to work only within office hours, many of our work days inevitably bleed into personal time.’
 Normally a frequent traveller, Gottl has become accustomed to working remotely and communicating virtually, and he’s been impressed by how quickly his colleagues have adapted.
 This, undoubtedly, is a situation many professionals are finding themselves in now, raising the question: can we – and should we – really go back to ‘normal’?
-Certainly not in the case of UXUS, who will need to help clients completely rethink what actually constitutes as a compelling experience to the post-COVID consumer.
+Certainly not in the case of FutureBrand UXUS, who will need to help clients completely rethink what actually constitutes as a compelling experience to the post-COVID consumer.

 We talk to Gottl about ‘new’ modes of working, the future of retail and hospitality post-pandemic, and why, to survive as a business, it’s crucial to embrace the unknown, overcoming mediocrity in the meanwhile.